kevinfrei/EMP/README.md

 ### Bugs

-- Playing the same song on repeat doesn't work
-  - Autoplay only kicks in when the URL changes, so if you're restarting the same song, it doesn't start playing
 - Make playlists filter for songs that actually exist in the DB
 - Make MusicDB updates due to location changes work properly
-  - There's effectively a race condition: The MusicDB gets re-sent before the new MusicDB gets created
+  - There's a race condition: The MusicDB gets re-sent before the new MusicDB gets created
 - mediainfo.js crashes a lot on my Mac Mini.
 Stop using it?

 ### Core Capabilities

-- **main** Update data from file metadata (overriding filename acquisition)
-  - Save this stuff between runs, as it's going to be _s l o w_.
+- **both** Make 'Search' work.
 - **both** Add "Recently Added" capabilities
   - Something involving no Key Reuse probably...
-- **both** Make 'Search' work.
 - **render** Add playlist view that looks like Albums/Artists view
 - **render** Make a miniplayer!
-- **both** Add 'favorite/love' attribute for songs
-- **both** "Auto" playlists (something involving stuff like "this artist" and "not this keyword" kind of stuff.
+- **main** Update data from file metadata (overriding filename acquisition)
+  - Save this stuff between runs, as it's going to be _s l o w_.
 - **both** MediaInfo/Metadata editing!
   - Support adding album covers
   - File name vs. metadata difference cleanup (this would be _awesome_)
+- **both** Add 'favorite/love' attribute for songs
+- **both** "Auto" playlists (something involving stuff like "this artist" and "not this keyword" kind of stuff.
 - **both** Import/Export M3U's?

 ### Logic improvements/changes